 Back in NordVPN’s kill switch settings under Internet Kill Switch, you’ll see the option to toggle the App Kill Switch on or off.
 However, to enable this feature, you will first have to pick which apps will be closed when you disconnect from the VPN or your connection drops.

-Click on Add apps and a list of the software installed on your computer will pop up.
-If you can't find the program you're looking for, you can also click on Browse apps to manually search for it on your Windows PC.
-Choose which applications you want to enable the App Kill Switch for by clicking on the ‘+’ sign that appears when you hover over its name.
+Click on Add apps and a list of the software running right now will pop up.
+If you can't find the program you're looking for, you can also click on Browse apps to manually search for it.
+Choose which applications you want to enable the App Kill Switch for by clicking the checkbox to their right.
 Click on Add selected to confirm your selection and the apps you’ve picked will now appear under the App Kill Switch option.
 You can remove these apps at any time by clicking on the small ‘x’ next to the app’s name.

 9. Connect to a server